 Tips from other home educators:

 - Challenge your ideas about what it means to have time to yourself.
-See it as something more to do with your ‘head space’ than with whether or not you are alone.
+View time to yourself as having head space, rather than physically being alone.

 - Give your children lots of free play time so that they can become involved in their own self-led games, freeing you up to have some space.

 - Set up quiet time for your children in their rooms at a consistent point during the day or week.

 - Find activities your children can do independently and schedule this into your weekly routine.